Villa Paradiso

 • The orchids we’ve shown you on this post are but a sample of the full range of species that bloom in the Baracoa and Maisí regions.

-• Not every individual offering guiding services in Baracoa is an expert in orchids (some are stronger in terms of birdwatching, or ferns, for instance).
+• Not every individual who offers guiding services in Baracoa is an expert in orchids (some are stronger in terms of birdwatching, or ferns, for instance).
 An orchid-knowledgeable guide will make a huge difference for you if your goal is to discover Baracoa’s wild orchids.

 • For budget details about any of the mentioned areas or trails, please click on the correspondent link provided above and go to the “Practical info and budget details” section at the bottom of the corresponding post.